 John Cooke analyses the current trade in financial services between the EU and Australia, some of the trends underlying it, and the scope for increasing trade flows in financial services.
 The chapter considers existing barriers to trade in financial services, taking account of analytical approaches such as the OECD Services Trade Restrictiveness Index, studies commissioned by the EU, and WTO Trade Policy Reviews.
 It describes the financial services features of the EU negotiating mandate, together with stated Australian objectives for these negotiations, taking account of business views on both sides.
-There is some examination of the scope for greater regulatory coherence, and cooperation between EU and Australian financial services trade, given that a substantial share of this trade has hitherto been between Australia and the UK, with the consequent prospect of future changes in volume and composition of financial services trade between Australia and the EU27 post Brexit.
+There is some examination of the scope for greater regulatory coherence, and cooperation between EU and Australian financial regulators.
+The chapter also considers the potential effect of Brexit on financial services trade, given that a substantial share of this trade has hitherto been between Australia and the UK, with the consequent prospect of future changes in volume and composition of financial services trade between Australia and the EU27 post Brexit.